Tovli/Tovli/README.md

 ### $ where_are_you
 Tovli is currently a RnD Director at eToro,
-building the latest-and-greatest tools with the pCeS group 🧰
+building the latest-and-greatest tools with the Broker-Dealer data group 🧰

 ## Metadata